Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Ian Wiesner: The Capital Magnet Fund, which was a grant from the CDFI Fund, was really our first foray into affordable housing in Detroit.
 Prior to that, we really hadn’t done income-restricted, affordable housing.
 We were really doing more mixed-income, multi-family development.
 That was a really important tool because we knew that we needed to be focused on greater affordability.
 The Capital Magnet Fund helped us do that.
 To date, we have used it to create more than 850 units of housing around Wayne County, including more than 250 units of housing for families earning 50 percent of the Area Median Income or below.

-Aaron Seybert: Capital Impact is really focused on the equity of their practice — it is not only about buildings.
+Aaron Seybert: Capital Impact is really focused on serving communities — it is not only about buildings.
 It is about the people who are living there, who are the developers doing the work, who are their client base, and what sort of lasting imprint are they leaving on the city from a capacity perspective?
 Who are the people that they are empowering with their tools?
 And I think that that is quite emblematic of the evolution of Detroit and its revitalization over time.
 We started out by just saying, we have got to get something done.
 Anybody want to build a building in Detroit?
 Anybody want to rehab something?
 Anybody have any money to invest?
 And we are now to the point of being very intentional about what the long-term impact of that revitalization is, and who is at the table.

 Ian Wiesner: Detroit is a place where about 35 percent of the population lives in poverty.
 So if we are not creating affordable development, then we are not serving the community.
 It is absolutely critical that we are making investments and supporting development that is reflective of the community here and that can serve the folks here.
 And if we are not addressing affordability and making sure that those developments are affordable, we are not doing that.